-Throughout the winter months in Rome, a favorite activity for visitors and locals alike is to take advantage of the many ice skating rinks throughout the city.
+Throughout the winter months in Rome, a favorite activity for visitors and locals alike and one of the best things to do is to take advantage of the many ice skating rinks throughout the city.

 There are few things more beautiful than taking a spin on the ice with friends and loved ones with the ancient city of Rome as your backdrop.

 A few of the best locations to ice skate in Rome are Castel Sant’ Angelo (which is open from early December until mid-February) and Parco Della Musica (which is open from early December through early January).
 There is also a Christmas market and other festivities that are worth visiting near here.